 Furthermore, the simple presence of a CoinXL compensation plan, as well as using freshly invested funds to pay existing members (due to lack of retail-able products) serves to prove that this is indeed a Ponzi/Pyramid scheme.
 The Compensation plan works by means of earning referral commissions on funds invested by recruited members/marketers and is paid via a binary compensation structure.

-A binary compensation structure as explained in Wikipedia is as follows: “A binary plan is an organizational structure used in multi-level marketing (MLM) organizations.
+A binary compensation structure as explained as follows: “A binary plan is an organizational structure used in multi-level marketing (MLM) organizations.
 In this structure, new members are introduced into a Binary Tree where each “node” or new member of the organization has a left and right sub-tree.”

 The percentage pay-outs are listed as ‘Binary Bonus’ in the CoinXL plans we mentioned earlier.

 At the time of writing these lines, CoinXL.com’s Alexa global rank was 115,401.
 To attain such a score in just 2 months shows that the site is quite popular.
 Most of the people who visit CoinXL.com are from Germany, US and Switzerland.
 Other significant traffic sources include Republic of Korea, Singapore, Colombia and India.